Alluxio/alluxio/cpp/README.md

 cmake ../
 make
 ```
-  You will get a static library `liballuxio.a`, a shared link library
+  You will get a static library `liballuxio1.0.a`, a shared link library
-`libsharedalluxio.so` in cpp/build/src.
+`liballuxio1.0.so` in cpp/build/src

 - Build library of cpp module by mvn
  ```
  cd ${ALLUXIO_HOME}/cpp
  mvn clean install
  ```
- Both the static library and the shared library are generated at cpp/target/native/src.
+ Both the static library and the shared library are generated at cpp/target/native/src

 - Compile and run your application
 ```
-g++ -std=c++11 test.cpp liballuxio.a
+g++ test.cpp liballuxio.a
 -I${ALLUXIO_HOME}/cpp/include -I${JAVA_HOME}/include -I${JAVA_HOME/include/linux
 -L${JRE_HOME}/lib/amd64/server -lpthread -ljvm -o test
 # run the application
 ./test
 ```
  This is a simple example to link library to your program `test.cpp`.
 Notice
- that JNI included paths are needed .
+ that JNI included paths are needed.
 Or you can use CMake or autotools to build
- your project. the executable file `test` will be generated.
+ your project.
+The executable file `test` will be generated.

 - Coding example
 ```